 In case you still do not know much about them, we’re here to help you out.
-This brand overview is intended to tell you all you need to know about Ghost bikes and their rich assortment of Mountain, Hybrid, Road, Kids, and Electric models.
+This brand overview is intended to tell you all you need to know about Ghost bikes and their rich assortment of:

-This is a longish overview, but don’t ghost on us yet, you’re going to enjoy it!
+This is a longish overview, but don’t ghost us just yet, you’re going to enjoy it!

 Ghost Bikes: The Humble Beginnings